 Black Terps Matter protest demands UMD action against institutional racism

-Protest organizers Alysa Conway (center), a rising senior at the University of Maryland, and Saba Tshibaka (right), who graduated from this university in May, lead demonstrators from Nyumburu Cultural Center to the Main Administration Building on June 25, 2020.
+Protest organizers Alysa Conway (center) and Saba Tshibaka (right), students at the University of Maryland, lead demonstrators from Nyumburu Cultural Center to the Main Administration Building on June 25, 2020.
 (Julia Nikhinson/The Diamondback)

 The Black Lives Matter movement made its way onto the University of Maryland’s campus Thursday, as more than one hundred students, staff and alumni marched from Union Lane Garage to Nyumburu Cultural Center to the administration building.
 Called Black Terps Matter, the protest was designed to raise awareness of the university’s own pitfalls with addressing institutional racism.